matheustgf10/Me-trying-flutter/README.md

 # Me trying flutter.

-A new basic Flutter project to test out some basic features.
+A new Flutter project to test out some basic features.

 ## Getting Started